 Rambouillet’s close proximity to Paris and Versailles (about 30 miles southwest) allowed it to serve as an occasional seat of government.
-Moreover, it was a picturesque spot used by the Duke and the Princess to escape the formality and etiquette of Versailles.
+Moreover, it was a picturesque spot used by the Duke and the Princesse to escape the formality and etiquette of Versailles.
 It was also the perfect spot to relax as Rambouillet’s forests were populated with game and thick with verdant green glens.

 The cottage designed was a rustic and square building with a couple of windows and two exterior doors (the main door and a smaller door that entered into the changing room).
 It has a magnificent dark and thick thatched roof.
 (If you are interested in learning about the process of creating a thatched roof, Regina Jeffers wrote, “Crafting a Thatched Roof,” and you can read it by clicking here.)
 The exterior was created from mortar and stone of a beige hue, and embedded in the exterior walls are several ox bones, which enable the rain water to drain away from the cottage.